 - Extraperitoneal and/or intraperitoneal injury

 Injury to the urinary system can be easily masked by multiple concurrent injuries to other organ systems and is therefore easily overlooked.

 - Physical examination

-Urinalysis with microscopy: macroscopic hematuria (urine not clear or yellow) or microscopic hematuria
+- Urinalysis: macroscopic hematuria or microscopic hematuria

-Evaluate the genitourinary tract in a retrograde fashion, beginning with the external genitalia and urethra!
+Evaluate the genitourinary tract in a retrograde fashion, beginning with the external genitalia and urethra.